Greatest Hits: My Prerogative

 Greatest Hits: My Prerogative is the first greatest hits album by American singer Britney Spears.
 It was released on November 3, 2004, by Jive Records.

-Released in the midst of Spears' hiatus, Greatest Hits: My Prerogative included three new tracks-a cover of Bobby Brown's "My Prerogative", "Do Somethin'", and "I've Just Begun (Having My Fun)", which was previously released as a bonus digital download on the Walmart exclusive edition of In the Zone (2003).
-The album was released in two different editions-standard and limited, with the latter containing a bonus disc with remixes.
-An accompanying video of the same title, featuring 20 of Spears' music videos, was simultaneously released.
+Alongside singles from Spears' studio albums ...Baby One More Time (1999), Oops!...
+I Did It Again (2000), Britney (2001), and In the Zone (2003), the compilation included three new tracks—a cover of Bobby Brown's "My Prerogative", "Do Somethin'", and "I've Just Begun (Having My Fun)".
+It was released in standard and limited editions, with the latter containing a bonus disc with remixes, as well as a DVD form featuring 20 of Spears' music videos.

 Greatest Hits: My Prerogative received mixed to favorable reviews from music critics, some of whom felt that it was an accurate portrayal of Spears as the defining figure of American pop culture, while others stated that she did not have enough material for a greatest hits album and also deemed it premature.
 A commercial success, it debuted at number four on the US Billboard 200, with first-week sales of 255,000 copies, but became Spears' first album not to reach the summit.
 It was certified platinum by the Recording Industry Association of America (RIAA) and has sold over five million copies worldwide.

 Greatest Hits: My Prerogative received little promotion as Spears injured her knee in June 2004 and was left unable to perform, but produced two singles.
-The title track was released as the lead single and peaked within the top ten in most international countries, but failed to enter the US Billboard Hot 100, instead peaking atop the US Bubbling Under Hot 100.
-"Do Somethin'" was released as the second and final single from the album, and peaked at number 100 on the US Billboard Hot 100 despite not being released in the US, while reaching the top ten in 11 countries.
+The titular track was released as the lead single and peaked within the top 10 in most international countries, but failed to enter the US Billboard Hot 100, instead peaking atop the US Bubbling Under Hot 100.
+"Do Somethin'" was released as the second and final single from the album, and peaked at number 100 on the US Billboard Hot 100 despite not being released in the US, while reaching the top ten in numerous countries.